capn-damo/wacom-intuos-pro/README.md

     predefined modes (bindings are hardcoded in the script).
   * **wacom-toggle-touch.sh** - Shell script to toggle Touch on/off.
                             This is run with a keybind (default is Alt-F12), or by bottom button (Button 13)

+* **keybinds-rc.xml.txt** - Example rc.xml entries for Openbox keybinds.
+                    *wacom-switch-mode.sh* must be run once manually after hot-plugging (Control-F12), to set up the tablet keys for the $USER.